Apirone/woocommerce/readme.txt

 1. Enter your bitcoin address to Apirone Plugin Settings: Admin > WooCommerce > Settings > Checkout tab > Apirone.
 Turn "On" checkbox in Plugin on the same setting page.
 Debug mode saving all responses, debugging messages, errors logs to "apirone-payment.log", but as a best practice do not enable this unless you are having issues with the plugin.
+Order's statuses created by default.
+Change it if needed.
 "Minimum confirmations count" is a count of Bitcoin network confirmations.
-Recommend 3, minimum 1 conf.
+Recommend 3, default 2, minimum 1 conf.

 == Frequently Asked Questions ==

+= Can you support me directly with plugin? =

+Yes.
+You can create ticket here.
+Email or chat via skype: support@apirone.com Also via our site: https://apirone.com

 = I will get money in USD, EUR, CAD, JPY, RUR... =